Product

 6. Keep Innovating

-In today’s world, it is crucial to iterate, iterate, and iterate.
-That should be your marketing team’s mantra in today’s constantly shifting world of online media.
-As pointed out earlier, your new and old markets benefit from innovation as well.
+Business innovation refers to the process of implementing new ideas, methods, or products that create additional value for customers and give a company a competitive edge.
+In today's world, it is crucial to iterate, iterate, and iterate.
+That should be your marketing team's mantra in today's constantly shifting world of online media.
+As pointed out earlier, your new and old markets also benefit from innovation.

 By constantly innovating, your team will stay focused on the goal while keeping your customers interested in your company.

-Older companies are great to look to for leadership in innovation.
+Older companies are great sources of innovation leadership.
 How have they managed to keep up with the times?
 What company policies allow them to continue to innovate and change while functioning well for their customer base?

 These questions will help you see the logic of innovation, even when it seems out of reach.